- £942 per week

 Dining Room with oak table and chairs, library, one step up leading to

-Kitchen/Breakfast Room with a Rayburn range cooker, electric cooker, microwave, dishwasher, fridge freezer, table and chairs
+Kitchen/Breakfast Room with electric cooker, microwave, dishwasher, fridge freezer, table and chairs

 Shower Room with shower cubicle, washbasin and wc